sandordargo/sandordargo.github.io/_posts/2019-7-10-cpp-standard-library-a-tutorial-and-reference.md

 Probably this latter has been the most important use of this book for me.
 I found a lot of small parts of the STL, I want to master.
 Just to mention a couple of alike topics: piecewise construction or template constructors.

-I can't recommend [this book](https://amzn.to/2HXyku9) to read from cover to cover as I didn't do it, but I definitely to suggest to skim it through and spend more time on the topics you find interesting, first to read the corresponding chapters and then to find ways to practice what you read.
+I can't recommend [this book](https://amzn.to/2HXyku9) to read from cover to cover as I didn't do it, but I definitely suggest to skim it through and spend more time on the topics you find interesting, first to read the corresponding chapters and then to find ways to practice what you read.